 The government will strengthen security regulations to prevent future accidents and intensify efforts to restore trust and confidence in its tourism sector, he added.

-The disaster didn’t appear to deter visitors, with dozens of Western and Chinese tourists leaving on boats Sunday for diving and cruise trips despite a warning issued by the Meteorological Department for smaller ships not to go to sea.
+The disaster didn’t appear to deter visitors, with dozens of Western and Chinese tourists leaving on boats last weekend for diving and cruise trips despite a warning issued by the Meteorological Department for smaller ships not to go to sea.

-Yi Mao Ling, a 63-year-old tourist from China’s Kunming city, said he was perplexed by the tragedy as he walked up to a boat with his children and grandchildren for an island trip.
+Yi Mao Ling, a 63-year-old tourist from China’s Kunming city, said he was perplexed by the tragedy as he walked up to a boat with his children and grandchildren for an island trip last Sunday.

 “It makes me feel uncomfortable but we can go.
 I am not worried,” he told The Associated Press.

 Thai navy official Rear Adm.
-Charoenpol Kumrasi said more than 30 divers were involved in an operation Sunday to flip the sunken Phoenix to retrieve a body trapped underneath.
-He said they will need more time and equipment to raise the wreckage, which is sitting some 45 meters (148 feet) beneath the surface.
+Charoenpol Kumrasi said more than 30 divers were involved in an operation to flip the sunken Phoenix to retrieve the body trapped underneath.
+He said they will need more time and equipment to raise the wreckage, which is sitting some 45 meters beneath the surface.

 The search for the missing would also continue, he said, with divers and helicopters searching areas around the site and the nearby sea.
 Nearly a dozen Chinese divers were taking part in the search.

 A Chinese survivor related his ordeal to China’s CGTN television.

 “The waves were really high and stormy; they were hitting the boat constantly.
 I was with my sister, brother and two friends from school.
 All of them are dead.
 I feel terrible,” Huang Jun Siong said.
 “I only broke my hand.
 I was climbing up to the top of the boat but stuff was flying around everywhere.
 A big piece of glass hit me.”

 Many Chinese have volunteered their services at the hospital to help distraught relatives.